kaizen-ai/kaizenflow/sorrentum_sandbox/README.md

   Container postgres_cont              Removed
   Network sorrentum_data_node_default  Removed
   ```
-- You can see in the Airflow window that the service has stopper
+- You can see in the Airflow window that the service has stopped

 - You can verify the state of Docker containers directly with:
   ```